 In any case where a company indicates that it does not intend to make an offer to HMRC, or in any case where the time limit for proceedings is within one year (see OT18820), a report should be made to the Sector Leader or LB Culpability Review Panel to consider formal proceedings.

 Various penalty provisions apply to PRT:

 Cases where penalties are being considered should be referred initially to the CRM for review.

+Previous page

 Next page